hall500/File-Manager/README.md

 # KingQuick
-A lightweight, simple to use PHP framework
+A lightweight, simple to use PHP framework with CLI

 Get started with MVC quickly without having to bother much about the underlying code base.

 # USAGE
-Rename the file copy.htaccess to .htaccess
+Rename the file htaccess to .htaccess

 ![image of mvc framework](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/ModelViewControllerDiagram2.svg/1280px-ModelViewControllerDiagram2.svg.png)

+0. Edit the config.ini file and you are good to go.

 1. Create a folder named after the page being created.
 In the created folder always start with an 'index.php' file